 Continuing Education Accountability & Credibility Policy

-|Approved By and Date:||Board of Trustees||12-13-2012|
+|Approved By and Date:||Board of Trustees||10-12-2017|

-|Executive Leadership Team||09-19-2012|
+|Executive Leadership Team||09-11-2017|

 Continuing Education Accountability & Credibility Procedures

-|Approved By and Date:||Executive Leadership Team||09-19-2012|
+|Approved By and Date:||Executive Leadership Team||09-11-2017|

-B. An SCC Vice President or a designated Associate Vice President will visit 10 per cent of off-campus Occupational Extension and Literacy classes each semester with no pre-notification of these visits.
+B. An SCC Vice President or a designated Associate Vice President will visit 10 percent of off-campus Occupational Extension and Literacy classes each semester with no pre-notification of these visits.
 An off-campus class is defined as “any class not held in institutionally owned or leased property or a center under the supervision of a resident supervisor/director who is on-site during the entire period the instruction is taking place therein”.
 It may also refer to classes which are offered via distance education.

-C. A process allowing the instructor’s supervisor, senior continuing education officer and System Office Program Auditors will be used to check the activity of the class at any time while the class is running.
+C. A process will be used allowing the instructor’s supervisor, senior continuing education officer and System Office Program Auditors to check the activity of the class at any time while the class is running.
 Visits to classes must be unannounced regardless of whether they are off-campus, on-campus, or offered via distance education technology.
 These visits will be documented on the XAIR Datatel Class Visitation Log or On-Site/Off-Site Visitation Form.
 Registration periods will not be considered as one of the SCC Vice President‘s unannounced class visits.

 STUDENT MEMBERSHIP VERIFICATION

 A. When possible and when the class meets physically, initial registration for Occupational Extension and Literacy courses will be conducted by a full-time staff member of the College.
 If the initial course registration must be completed by an instructor, a full-time staff member will verify enrollment of that class.
 This staff member will make sure that all enrolled students have signed a registration form and/or a roster when required.
 In the case of a student being unable to sign (e.g. ABE or Compensatory Education), the instructor/full-time staff member may sign, in the student’s presence, for that student but must also sign his/her own name (e.g. John Smith by Mary Doe).

-- INSTITUTIONAL APPROVAL PROCESS
+INSTITUTIONAL APPROVAL PROCESS

-A. In the Continuing Education area, all courses must receive prior approval through the workflow process resulting in an electronic signature from the Senior Administrator.
+In the Continuing Education area, all courses must receive prior approval through the workflow process resulting in an electronic signature from the Senior Administrator.
 A Datatel report will be used to provide course schedules as requested.
 Directions to all off-campus classes will be maintained in Datatel.

-- INSTITUTIONAL RESPONSIBILITY FOR ACCURACY
+INSTITUTIONAL RESPONSIBILITY FOR ACCURACY

-A. The President of Stanly Community College will assign to the Chief Financial Officer the responsibility of insuring the proper implementation and maintenance of this plan for accountability and credibility.
+A. The President of Stanly Community College will assign to the Chief Financial Officer the responsibility of ensuring the proper implementation and maintenance of this plan for accountability and credibility.
 The Chief Financial Officer will report to the President on the progress and status of this plan each semester.